GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 nextflow log
 ```

-The `log` command has multiple options to facilitate the queries and is especially useful while debugging a workflow and inspecting execution metadata.
+The `log` command has multiple options to facilitate the queries and is especially useful while debugging a pipeline and inspecting execution metadata.
 You can view all of the possible `log` options with `-h` flag:

 ```bash
 nextflow log -h